ASTOR Sentinel R1 Airborne Stand-Off Radar, United Kingdom

 Aircraft

 The aircraft is flown by two flight deck crew and three mission crew.
-The Bombardier Aerospace-Short Brothers Global Express aircraft is an ultra-long range business jet and will be modified to accommodate the radars and communications systems required by ASTOR.
+The Bombardier Aerospace-Short Brothers Global Express aircraft is an ultra-long range business jet and was modified to accommodate the radars and communications systems required by ASTOR.

 Engine